11ty/11ty-website/src/docs/getting-started.md

 [11ty] Server at http://localhost:8080/
 {% endcodewithprompt %}

-Go to `http://localhost:8080/` or `http://localhost:8080/README/` to see your Eleventy site live!
+Open `http://localhost:8080/` or `http://localhost:8080/README/` in your favorite web browser to see your Eleventy site live!
 When you save your template files—Eleventy will refresh the browser with your new changes automatically!

 ## <span class="numberflag"><span class="sr-only">Step</span> 6</span> Put it online (optional)